What impact will iOS14 and SKAdnetwork have on your Google Universal App Campaigns (UAC)?

 What does it mean for your Google UAC campaigns?

-- View-through attribution and performance: Much like Facebook, Twitter and Snapchat, if we assume that view-through attribution will be lost, you will likely be reporting a perceived loss in performance for UAC campaigns after Apple implements this change.
+- Prepare for performance fluctuations: Much like Facebook, Twitter and Snapchat, you will likely be reporting a perceived loss in performance for UAC campaigns after Apple implements this change.
 This is simply due to UAC campaigns losing credit for interactions before the last-click.
 You should also account for Google’s algorithms requiring a learning period after the change to adjust to the new world.
 This may cause fluctuations in performance for the short-term.
 It may be worth trying to switch budget to UAC campaigns on Android in the unlikely scenario that you’re able to squeeze out more performance there.

 P.S.
 Don’t forget you can get more detail that we’ve put together by media channel using these links: